-If you plan on reaching the top level of all forms of polishing and the ability to work on anything from car, boat or RV you are going to have to step up to a rotary.
+If you plan on reaching the top level of all forms of polishing and the ability to work on anything from car, boat, or RV you are going to have to step up to a rotary.

-Also the rotary in the right hands can turn out high level paint correction in far less time random orbital DA buffer will ever be able to do; despite the endless opinions from guys who don't even know how to use a rotary car polisher.
+Also the rotary in the right hands can turn out high level paint correction in far less time than any random orbital DA buffer will ever be able to do; despite the endless opinions from guys who don't even know how to use a rotary car polisher.

 Look in any body shop and you will not see a single random orbital; there is a reason for this and it's all about speed.